 - How to write clearly for people outside your field

-- Either Data Journalism with David Weisz, or Long-Form Journalism, with The Walrus’ Brett Popplewell
+- Either Data journalism with David Weisz, or Long form journalism with Brett Popplewell

 REQUIREMENTS FOR COMPLETION

 In order to complete this certificate successfully, you’ll have to do seven things:

 - Two one-week boot camps (November 2021 and March 2022)